 West Coast: Pacific Coast Groundfish Fishery Management Plan

-- NOAA Fisheries declared West Coast Pacific ocean perch overfished in 1999.
+- NOAA Fisheries declared the Pacific coast stock overfished in 1999.
 The Council adopted a rebuilding plan for the stock in 2003, prohibiting a directed fishery for the species as it rebuilds.
-Pacific ocean perch are still caught incidentally in both trawl and non-trawl fisheries off Washington, Oregon, and Northern California; managers control this catch through area closures and catch limits.
+Pacific ocean perch are still caught incidentally in both trawl and non-trawl fisheries off Washington, Oregon, and Northern California, and managers control this catch through area closures and catch limits.

-- Since January 2011, the West Coast groundfish trawl fishery has been managed under a trawl rationalization catch share program.
+- Since January 2011, the West Coast groundfish trawl fishery has been managed under a Groundfish Trawl Catch Share Program.
 Managers establish annual catch limits based on the health of each fish stock and then allocate a share of this catch limit to individual fishermen or groups of fishermen.
 Fishermen can decide how and when to catch their share – preferably when weather, markets, and business conditions are most favorable, allowing the fishery the flexibility to be more environmentally responsible, safer, more efficient, and more valuable.
 The goal is to allow fishermen to catch more of the healthy target stocks without increasing their harvest of overfished stocks.

 Although West Coast fishermen are not allowed to directly fish for Pacific ocean perch as it is rebuilding, they sometimes harvest the species incidentally in both trawl and non-trawl fisheries off Washington, Oregon, and Northern California.
-Annual catches have been between 50 and 200 metric tons during the past decade.
+Annual catch in this area was about 66,000 pounds in 2011.

-In 2010, the total harvest of Pacific ocean perch, taken mainly in Alaska waters, was valued at over $11 million.
+In 2011, the total harvest of Pacific ocean perch, taken mainly in Alaska waters, was valued at more than $16 million.

 Off the West Coast, rebuilding the Pacific ocean perch stock through proper management measures is essential to allow fisheries to access healthier stocks.
 If overfishing was occurring, fisheries that depend on even negligible amounts of Pacific ocean perch bycatch would be jeopardized.